Koala Conservation Plan | Redland City Council

 2019 Community evaluation report [PDF 1MB] Social Marketing@Griffith

-Watch the video below with Professor Sharyn Rundle-Thiele from Social Marketing@Griffith to learn more about the results from recent koala conservation community behaviour change programs, including Leave It dog training.
+Watch the video with Professor Sharyn Rundle-Thiele from Social Marketing@Griffith to learn more about the results from recent koala conservation community behaviour change programs, including Leave It dog training.

 Smart signs